DFFlanders/cloud-app-labs/README.md

 ![openstack summit barcelona](/Cloud App Labs Barcelona.png)

 Welcome to the OpenStack Summit.
-The following 'cloud app labs' are part of the growing 'OpenStack Application Academy' and will be located in the Summit Marketplace aka Expo Hall.
+The following 'Cloud App Labs' are part of the growing 'OpenStack Application Academy' and will be located in the Summit Marketplace aka Expo Hall.
 This repository contains a series of 'cloud app labs' to help you get self-started with becoming a cloud application engineer - the future of app development.

-TL;DR = ask Q's anytime by sending a tweet which includes [#CloudApps](https://twitter.com/hashtag/cloudapps) + your question.
+TL;DR = Learn the skills to become a 'Cloud Application Engineer' - ask Q's anytime by sending a tweet which includes [#CloudApps](https://twitter.com/hashtag/cloudapps) + your question.

 Overall Learning Objectives (by completing these labs you will know how to...)
  - [x] work as part of a cloud app team, whose collaboration with one another is paramount for success.